dkatz23238/autom8_logging_api/README.md

 # autom8_logging_api

+python3

 main.py will start the server

-client_API will allow users to log RPA's
+client_API.py will allow users to log RPA's

+MongoDB must be installed on system